7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 by Travis Pike

-0 comments
+5 comments

 No armory, arsenal, or collection is complete without some form of a 22LR rifle.
 The venerable 22 Long Rifle earned its fame by being one of the smallest, most efficient cartridges known to man.
-It’s the most successful rimfire cartridge known to man and became super popular due to its affordable price point, its low recoil, minimal noise, and the fact it’s super fun to shoot.
+It’s the most successful rimfire cartridge known to man and has become super popular due to its affordable price point, its low recoil, minimal noise, and the fact that it’s super fun to shoot.

 22LR rifles are and always have been superbly popular and come in all shapes and sizes.
 You can find semi-auto rifles, bolt actions, lever actions, single shots, pump actions, and heck, even revolving cylinder actions.
 With so many rifles out there, it can be tough to find the right one for you.